 Comprehensive process automation with Nintex

 At Nintex, we’ve expanded our toolset to provide customers with more power and variety for process automation.
-With the recent acquisition of Enablesoft – maker of Foxtrot RPA – Nintex customers can now use RPA bots to make the above tasks provide value in the fastest, most efficient way possible.
+With the recent acquisition of Enablesoft – maker of Nintex RPA – Nintex customers can now use RPA bots to make the above tasks provide value in the fastest, most efficient way possible.

-Nintex Foxtrot RPA brings RPA to users in a way that is intuitive and design-driven, much like the Nintex design canvas, and extends workflow automation to any member of the business.
-Unlike with legacy RPA providers, business users can spin up “botflows” in Foxtrot RPA in just hours or days, integrate bot tasks into Nintex workflows, and realize value faster.
+Nintex RPA brings RPA to users in a way that is intuitive and design-driven, much like the Nintex design canvas, and extends workflow automation to any member of the business.
+Unlike with legacy RPA providers, business users can spin up “botflows” in Nintex RPA in just hours or days, integrate bot tasks into Nintex workflows, and realize value faster.

 Nintex is also expanding to the areas ‘above’ and ‘below’ workflow automation: Process mapping and process optimization.

-- Process mapping with Nintex Promapp: Create actionable process maps that document processes business-wide so employees can see how work is performed and how it can be improved.
+- Process mapping with Nintex Promapp®: Create actionable process maps that document processes business-wide so employees can see how work is performed and how it can be improved.

-- Process optimization with Nintex Hawkeye: Monitor your workflows after you’ve automated them, to collect data on how well they perform.
+- Process optimization with Nintex Analytics: Monitor your workflows after you’ve automated them, to collect data on how well they perform.
 Get transparent insights in plain, usable terms that you can action and make lasting improvements.

 Understanding the difference between automated workflows and RPA is a vital part of understanding how they work together to improve process efficiency and effectiveness.
 Nintex is the only platform that offers the entire end-to-end, integrated process experience the most simple and powerful way possible.